Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Salary expectations

-As of May 2021, early childhood educators earned a salary range between $22,840 and $58,530 annually, according to the U.S. Bureau of Labor Statistics (BLS).
+As of May 2023, early childhood educators earned a salary range between $28,200 and $60,900 annually, with a median wage of $37,130, according to the U.S. Bureau of Labor Statistics (BLS).
 Preschool and early childhood educators often work outside of publicly funded school systems — sometimes through nonprofit or religious institutions with limited funding and other times as privately funded entities.
 One of the benefits of this role is the flexibility in qualifications, which reduces the barrier to entry of employment.
-Unfortunately, this could lead credentialed or experienced early educators to often be undervalued.
+Unfortunately, this could lead credentialed or experienced early educators to often be undervalued

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.